allamand/cdk-samples/common-tips/README.md

 cdk diff -c use_vpc_id=vpc-xxxxxxx
 ```

-or jsut create a new VPC with single NAT Gateway if you do not pass the context
+or just create a new VPC with single NAT Gateway if you do not pass the context
 variables as above.

 ## Passing and Retrieving Variables